beginner117/LVDT-VC-modelling-toolkit/README.md

-# 🧲 FEMM-Based Simulation Toolkit for LVDTs & VCs (ETpathfinder)
+# 🧲 FEMM-Based Simulation Toolkit for LVDTs & VCs
 This repository provides a modular Python interface to simulate Linear Variable Differential Transformers (LVDTs) and Voice Coils (VCs), including custom geometries used in the ETpathfinder project.
 Simulations are powered by **FEMM** (Finite Element Method Magnetics), with Python integration via the `pyFEMM` package—eliminating the need for LabVIEW or other GUI-based tools.

 > ⚠️ **Note:** FEMM is Windows-only.
 This repository will only work on **Windows systems** with FEMM installed.